 It is a measure of changing times in Wedgwood that open space is now valued and the Morningside Substation site has been earmarked for a pocket park.
 In the past seventy+ years since Wedgwood began to be a neighborhood, empty spaces had all been filled up with houses and businesses.
 Wedgwood has gone from empty lots to gas stations and back again, to creating space in the neighborhood.

-Census accessed on-line through the Seattle Public Library website.
+Census and newspaper articles, tracing the lives of the M & M gas station owners, accessed on-line through the Seattle Public Library website.

 City directories: Directories published by the Polk Company are similar to phone books but have more information, such as the names of business owners.
+Beginning for the year 1938 there is also a reverse directory of addresses.
 Directories are available in several places including the downtown Seattle Public Library and the Seattle Municipal Archives on the third floor of Seattle City Hall.
 Some directories are on-line at the Seattle Public Library.

 Photos: All photos on this article are by Valarie, except the property record photos as noted.
 If you choose to copy a photo please include the source info, such as Seattle Municipal Archives with the date and item number.